-The evaporator system compressor is run off of the 12 volt electrical system.
+The refrigeration system is an Evaporator System with a compressor that operates off the ship's batteries.
 The compressor is located under the galley behind the trash container.
 There is a circuit breaker that turns the compressor on.
 The Freon exiting the compressor flows to a cooler that is attached to the external hull via a thru hull fitting located in the bilge just aft of the bulkhead leading to the forward cabin.
 This system operates similar to a standard household refrigerator.
 An evaporator plate is in the freezer compartment.
 The operation of the compressor can be controlled by a thermostat that senses the temperature in the compartment and turns the compressor on when the temperature rises above a set point.
 The set point is established on the controller located just in front of the galley sink.
 The set point should be maintained at 25°F. A digital readout shows the actual measured temperature in this compartment.
 However, I prefer to run the compressor on manual setting at either 10 or 20% as shown by the green lights on the compressor panel board.

-This system uses about 4 amps of electricity.
+This system uses about 3 amps of electricity.
 This presents a substantial drain on the house battery system.
-If the system is operating it is imperative that a source of electricity be provided to the batteries either through the wind generator, the tow behind generator, the engine alternator or the battery charger plugged into a 120 volt AC source.
+If the system is operating it is imperative that a source of electricity be provided to the batteries either through the wind generator, a solar panel, the engine alternator or the battery charger plugged into a 120 volt AC source.
 If a source of electricity is not provided, the house batteries will be completely drained in less than 48 hours.
+Running the engine about one hour in the morning and one hour in the evening will be required to keep the batteries charged if an alternate charging system is not available.

-d) Refrigerator Compartment
+b) Refrigerator Compartment

 A fan in the barrier wall between the freezer compartment and the refrigerator compartment pulls cold air from the freezer compartment into the refrigerator compartment.
-This fan is controlled by a thermostat that should be set to maintain the temperature in the refrigerator between 35° and 45°F. This fan is turned on with a circuit breaker labeled Refrigerator Fan and will operate with either the Cold Plate or the Evaporator system operating.
+This fan is controlled by a thermostat that should be set to maintain the temperature in the refrigerator between 35° and 45°F. This fan is turned on with a circuit breaker labeled Refrigerator Fan.

-It is important to not open the refrigerator any more than absolutely necessary in order to minimize the amount of time we need to run the engine to keep the refrigerator cool with the freezer plate or the amount of electricity consumed with the evaporator plate.
+It is important to not open the refrigerator any more than absolutely necessary in order to minimize the amount of energy needed to keep the refrigerator cool.